CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

 ### Task 1: Import solution

-1. Navigate to Power Apps maker portal by using below URL and make sure the development environment is selected.
+1. Navigate to Power Apps maker portal by using below URL copy and paste to browser.
+Make sure the development environment is selected.
 ```
  https://make.powerapps.com
 ```